To see a World in a Grain of Sand

 And Eternity in an hour

-A crucial theme in “Auguries of Innocence” is the interplay between joy and woe.
-Blake suggests that they are inextricably linked, “woven fine, a clothing for the soul divine.”
+A fundamental theme in “Auguries of Innocence” is the profound interplay between joy and woe, suggesting they are inextricably linked and essential to the human soul.
+Blake sees them as “woven fine, a Clothing for the soul divine,” implying a necessary balance in the fabric of existence.

 The Babe that weeps the Rod beneath